 Vaginal microbiome test can detect AV.
-The following labs can do a vaginal microbiome test:
+The following labs can do a vaginal microbiome test.

-It costs range $85 - $150 per test.
+It costs $85 - $150 per test.
 It is expensive but you may ask them if their test is covered by your medical insurance, Medicare, Medicaid, or HSA account.

 Once diagnosed, the doctor may provide treatment.
 Your doctor may also refer you to a specialist in women’s health or infectious diseases.